Affiliate links on Android Authority may earn us a commission. Learn more.

 A factory data reset is a method that deletes everything in your device.
 This includes photos, apps, settings, videos, and files.
 It will do a clean install of the operating system and bring everything back to factory settings.
 This means you will have to set it up again, like the first time you used it.

 A hard reset is essentially a forced restart.
 You can do it using certain button combinations that trigger a reboot.
 A factory data reset is a way to bring your device to factory settings.
 A factory reset will delete all your files, apps, settings, and more.
 And you’ll have to set up the phone again, as if it was new.

 A factory reset is a common troubleshooting fix for malfunctioning devices.
 This makes sense because the solution will delete all files and return the phone to factory settings.
 This means any corrupted files or settings will be cleaned.
 A factory data reset can’t fix all problems, though, and it won’t do anything if you have hardware issues.

 A factory data reset doesn’t get rid of updates, so your phone will have the same software version you were using before the reset.
 There’s no need to update again, unless there are updates you didn’t grab before, or a new one showed up.

 A factory data reset will most times clean malicious software.
 There are some exceptions, though.
 For example, if you rooted your device, there is software that can use root access to save its files deep within the system files.
 This type of malicious software can sometimes survive a full wipe.

 Yes!
 You can use Find My Device to factory reset your Google Pixel 7a.
 You need to have set up this feature first, though.

 By the way, you should also check out our review of the Pixel 7a if you want to know our thoughts on the device.
-Additionally, if you just got the device (which may be the reason you’re trying to perform a factory reset), you may want to accessorize.
-You can take a look at our lists of the best Pixel 7a accessories, cases, screen protectors, and wireless chargers.
+Additionally, if you just got the device (which may be why you’re trying to perform a factory reset), you may want to accessorize.
+You can look at our lists of the best Pixel 7a accessories, cases, screen protectors, chargers, and wireless chargers.